roshan-lal-dia/tech-travelers-journal/README.md

 * More tasks assigned for mfc app
 * Today Didn't write arrear exam ANT
 * Planned and started writing a letter to Director
+* Got a clear picture about the letter

  ## Tech Sattire (Smile in Pain Edition🥲)
 - I thought Android Application JAVA code is worse, then I saw JAVA servlet code